Shisui-Pho/Book-Inventory-System/README.md

    The application will automatically connect to the database using the provided connection string and display the results.

 ### SQL Server
-For SQL Server, you have two setup options:
+There are two ways to set up the SQL Server database.
+The first option is preferred:

-1. **Using SQL Scripts**
+1. **Preferred: Using SQL Scripts**
-   Execute the pre-written SQL scripts to create the necessary schema, including tables, functions, triggers, and stored procedures.
-The scripts can be found in the following folders, execute the schema first:
+   Execute the provided SQL scripts to create the necessary schema, including tables, functions, triggers, and stored procedures.
+These scripts are organized into the following folders.
+Start by executing the schema script, followed by the others:
    ```plaintext
    /Book-Inventory-System/SQL Server Database Files/Schema
    /Book-Inventory-System/SQL Server Database Files/Functions